Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ## [=] Requirements
-[~] To run and execute IntegratedPipeline, Requirement's include:
+[~] To run and execute IntegratedPipeline, Requirement's include (Or see [Requirements](requirements.txt):
 - Machine (Choose one minimal, specified for your needs):
    - Windows Native OS - AbstractIntegratedModule.cp313-win_amd64 Supports Python 3.13 for Windows Only (Robust, Stable version)
    - Linux x86_64 - AbstractIntegratedModule.cpython-312-x86_64-linux-gnu.so supports Python 3.12 only.
    - Linux ARM64 - Raspberry Pi (Supports Raspberry pi 3 - 5) - AbstractIntegratedModule.cpython-310-aarch64-linux-gnu.so supports Python 3.10 only.
+- Libraries:
+  - Pandas
+  - aiohttp
+  - scikit-learn
+  - numpy

 - Download AbstractIntegratedModule from release section or in here, [AbstractIntegratedModule Package](AbstractIntegratedModule-Package.zip)
   - This file contains:
    - AbstractIntegratedModule.pyd (For windows machine).